 - The park entrance fee is $5 on Monday – Thursday and $10 on Fridays – Sundays and holidays.
 NO CASH is accepted, so be sure to bring a credit card with you.

-- The park is dog-friendly, as long as the pups stay on their leash.
+- The park is dog-friendly, as long as the pups stay on their leash and are kept out of the swimming area.

 - As with any parks, look out for fire ants and burrs.
 Wearing flip flops or water shoes is a great idea.